 🎯 Action step 3 of 4: ACT — Now it's time to do something.
 Let's go!

+One big takeaway: Just do a little better!
+Seriously.
+Just a little!
 Avoiding meat and dairy is the single biggest way to reduce your impact on Earth.
-(They provide just 18% of calories but take up 83% of farmland.
+(They provide just 18% of calories, but take up 83% of farmland.
 Greedy pigs.)
 So, how can we start small?

 While you ponder your choices, here's an extensive data visualization of food's greenhouse gas emissions.
 Click the photo to navigate to the actual post so you can read it better.

-And while you're at it, buy Trader Joe's veggie meatballs and some form of oat milk - they're the the easiest/best/yummiest all-encompassing substitute I can think of for meat and dairy.
+We noticed that even if people don't care about the environment or animal cruelty aspect of meat, they care about eating delicious food, saving money, or both.
+While you're at it, buy Trader Joe's veggie meatballs and some form of oat milk.
+They're the easiest/best/yummiest all-encompassing substitute we can think of for meat and dairy.

 🏁 Checkpoint: This is the end of action step 3 of 4: ACT.